pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

    If you are using a public or internal CA service, follow that CA's process for submitting the CSR and obtaining a signed certificate.
-To use the custom CA generated using the steps mentioned earlier or an internal CA certificate/key bundle, use the following command to generate a CA-signed server certificate in PEM format:
+To use the custom CA generated using the steps mentioned earlier or an internal CA certificate/key bundle, use the following command, to generate a CA-signed server certificate in PEM format:

    ```
    $ openssl x509 -req -CA ca-cert -CAkey ca-key -in controller01.csr -out controller01.pem \